 2. The characteristics of children and families served;

-3. The types of placements provided, including family foster care, residential, and adoption, specifying the type of adoption placements provided, e.g. identified, open, intercountry, interstate, infant, special needs, if applicable;
+3. The types of placements provided, including family foster care, residential, and adoption, specifying the type of adoption placements provided, e.g. identified, open, inter-country, interstate, infant, special needs, if applicable;

-4. A description of the services provided to children, birth parents, foster and adoptive parent applicants, foster and adoptive parents and adult adoptees;
+4. A description of the means the agency will use to identify children needing placement, and to identify and/or recruit prospective adoptive and foster parents;

-5. A plan for the annual evaluation of its services, which shall give special attention to its performance in promoting permanency for the children in its care.
+5. A description of the services provided to families, expectant parents, children and their parents, birth parents, foster and adoptive parent applicants, foster and adoptive parents and adult adoptees.

 (b) This statement shall make clear which services are provided directly by the agency, by referral, or through written agreements with other persons.
 If the licensee administers several programs at different locations, appropriate services and resources shall be identified for each location.

 (c) The licensee shall keep this statement current by reflecting substantial changes in the agency's purpose, policy, procedures and services, and shall submit any revised statements to the Department.
 The licensee shall make this statement available upon request to any person.